School Resource Officer

 The function of a Reserve Police Officer is considered no different than a regularly paid, full-time sworn police officer.
 A Reserve Police Officer must be able to perform the essential functions of the position, with or without reasonable accommodation, which includes, but is not limited to: Ability to read and understand English language documents; hand write legible, accurate, and grammatically correct reports; communicate effectively orally, in writing, and when using a police radio; drive a vehicle safely under various conditions, including emergencies; ability to physically control combative suspects with the minimum and reasonable use of force as prescribed by law; operate a variety of firearms and weapons in a safe and proficient manner; exercise good judgment in dealing with routine and unusual situations; learn and comprehend factual information, policies, procedures, and rules, and use good judgment and discretion in applying this information to changing conditions in similar and varied situations; maintain composure and judgment during emergency or tense situations; administer first-aid and/or cardiopulmonary resuscitation to injured or ill persons; confront problems and enforce laws professionally; examine and control crime scenes of all types, including homicides; provide effective traffic control and management of traffic accident scenes; act courteously toward others; take directions from supervisors and regular sworn officers; maintain good working relationships with other members of the Department and City; accept criticism and apply it to one's performance; attend required updated training; be dependable in meeting scheduled assignments on time and provide dependable service to the community; perform related duties as required.

-After complete evaluation of the applications, candidates deemed most qualified will be invited to a written examination.
+After complete evaluation of the applications, candidates deemed most qualified will be invited to the next phase of the selection process.

 Successful candidates will then be invited to participate in a physical agility examination.